INTP Compatibility: Romantic Relationships, Love, and Dating

 INTPs tend to be faithful and devoted to their partners.
 One reason is that honesty is vital to an INTP; another is they lack the emotional energy to carry on several relationships simultaneously.

-A strong signal that an INTP man is in love is when he devotes great amounts of time and energy trying to understand his partner.
-He then applies what he knows towards improving his significant other’s life.
+A strong signal that an INTP man is in love is when he devotes time and energy to understanding his partner.
+He then applies what he knows to improve his significant other’s life.

 INTP Females in Love